Here are some common questions regarding ear wax removal and ear cleaning.

 If you have a question not covered here, please let us know.

 Unlike irrigation it is not necessary to use ear drops for weeks prior to the appointment.
-If possible, you can put some Olive Oil spray (such as Earol) into your ears one day before.
+If possible, you can put some Olive Oil spray (such as Earol) into your ears 2 to 3 days before your appointment.

 To start with, your ears will be viewed using a small camera so we can see accurately where your wax is and to what degree.